vision-zjweu/compv.github.io/docs/hw1.md

 <div class="primer-spec-callout info" markdown="1">

 You'll be able to call each implementation via a starter script `dither.py` that takes as arguments a source folder with images, a target image to put the results in, and the function to apply to each.
-For instance if there's a function `quantizeImageNaive`, you can call
+For instance if there's a function `quantizeNaive`, you can call

-`$ python dither.py gallery/ results/ quantizeImageNaive`
+`$ python dither.py gallery/ results/ quantizeNaive`

-and the folder results will contain the outputs of running `quantizeImageNaive` on each.
+and the folder results will contain the outputs of running `quantizeNaive` on each.
 There will also be a file `view.htm` that will show all the results in a table.
 The starter code contains a bunch of helper functions for you to use.

 </div>